Dinosaur - Minmi paravertebra

 During the Early Cretaceous, part of Queensland formed a large island separate from the rest of Australia.
 The environment is interpreted as a mix of floodplains and woodlands.
 Although Minmi was found in marine sediments, it was undoubtedly washed out to sea from this nearby terrestrial environment.

-Minmi fossils have been found at two sites in central Queensland.
-The first specimen was found at Minmi Crossing near Roma on the western Darling Downs, southeast Queensland.
-A second specimen was later found at Marathon Station near Hughenden in north central Queensland.
+Minmi fossils were found at Minmi Crossing near Roma on the western Darling Downs, southeast Queensland.
+A second specimen originally thought to belong to Minmi was later found at Marathon Station near Hughenden in north central Queensland, however, it was reassigned to a different genus, Kunbarrasaurus ieversi in 2015.
 Although ankylosaur fossils have now been found in both New Zealand and Antarctica, these fossils do not appear to belong to Minmi.

 Feeding and diet

-A study of preserved gut contents (cololites) in Minmi shows that it ate the seeds and fruiting bodies of flowering plants as well as ferns and other soft-leaved plants.
+It is presumed Minmi was a herbivore based on analysis of other ankylosaurs.
+A study of preserved gut contents (cololites) in Kunbarrasaurus, a closely related species, shows that it ate the seeds and fruiting bodies of flowering plants as well as ferns and other soft-leaved plants.
 This is the first such study in either ankylosaurs or stegosaurs, and the best evidence yet for the diet of herbivorous dinosaurs.
-It suggests a mainly herbivorous diet for Minmi (one theory proposes that ankylosaurs may have been partly insectivorous).
-The plant material found in Minmi's abdominal region was finely diced, and Minmi may have cut its food with its serrated cheek teeth after nipping the vegetation off with its beak.
+The plant material found in Kunbarrasaurus' abdominal region was finely diced, and it may have cut its food with its serrated cheek teeth after nipping the vegetation off with its beak.
 The food would then be within the mouth (possibly helped by development of fleshy cheeks).
-Gastroliths were absent, suggesting that Minmi's teeth were quite efficient at processing food.

 - Carpenter, K. 2001.
 Chapter 21: Phylogenetic analysis of the Ankylosauridae. pp. 455-480 in Carpenter, K. (ed.)
 The Armored Dinosaurs, Indiana University Press, Bloomington.